tethysplatform/tethys/docs/tethys_sdk/tethys_services/spatial_dataset_services.rst

 .. caution::

   Take care not to store API keys, usernames, or passwords in the source files of your app--especially if the source code is made public.
-This could compromise the security of the spatial dataset service.
+This could compromise the security of your app and the spatial dataset service.

 2. Use the Spatial Dataset Engine
 ---------------------------------

-After you have a ``SpatialDatasetEngine`` object, simply call the desired method on it.
-All ``SpatialDatasetEngine`` methods return a dictionary with an item named 'success' that contains a boolean.
-If the operation was successful, 'success' will be true, otherwise it will be false.
-If 'success' is true, the dictionary will have an item named 'result' that will contain the results.
-If it is false, the dictionary will have an item named 'error' that will contain information about the error that occurred.
-This can be very useful for debugging and error catching purposes.

-Consider the following example for uploading a shapefile to spatial dataset services:
+After you have an engine object, simply call the desired methods on it.
+Consider the following example for uploading a shapefile to a GeoServer spatial dataset service:

 ::